CPqD/RouteFlow/README.md

 You can also compile them individually:
 $ make rfclient
-$ make rfserver
 $ make nox

-4) That's it, everything is installed!
+4) That's it, everything is compiled!
 After the build, you can run tests 1 and
 2. The setup to run them is described in the section "Running".